Hyun1A/CPE/readme.md

 sh ./shell_scripts/evaluation_metrics/evaluate_clip_score.sh
 </pre>

-**Evaluate GHIPY Celebrity Detector**
+**Evaluate GIPHY Celebrity Detector**

 To use the GIPHY Celebrity Detector, download the official GCD code and create a conda environment for GCD by following the [official guide](https://github.com/Giphy/celeb-detection-oss).
 (Note that the GCD Python environment is not compatible with the CPE environment.)
-Once the GCD environment is set up, copy our detector code and run it for evaluation.
+After setting up the GCD environment, please refer to [our installation guide](https://github.com/Hyun1A/CPE/tree/main/metrics) in the 'metrics' folder.

 <pre>
 sh ./shell_scripts/evaluation_metrics/evaluate_giphy_score.sh